awwright/http-progress/draft-wright-http-patch-byterange.md

 ### Syntax

 Parsing starts by looking for a "Known-Length Message" or an "Indeterminate-Length Message".
-One or the other is distinguished by the different Framing Indicator.
+One or the other is distinguished by reading the Framing Indicator.

-The remainder of the message is parsed by reading fields, then the content, by a method depending on if the message is known-length or indeterminate-length.
+The remainder of the message is parsed by reading part fields, then the part content, depending on if the message is known-length or indeterminate-length.
 If there are additional parts, they begin immediately after the end of a Content.

 The "Known-Length Field Section", "Known-Length Content", "Indeterminate-Length Field Section", "Indeterminate-Length Content", "Indeterminate-Length Content Chunk", "Field Line" definitions are identical to their definition in message/bhttp.
 They are used in one or more Known-Length Message and/or Indeterminate-Length Message productions, concatenated together.